MDAllan/secureheaders/README.md

 Caching Considerations:
 Struck a balance between security and performance by caching non sensitive data for longer periods without sacrificing private data security.
 We gained more insight into secure server configurations, HTTPS enforcement, and performance optimization through the use of caching in this project.

+Manual testing revealed hidden vulnerabilities that automated tools missed.
+Balancing strict security policies with app functionality was challenging but rewarding.
+Security must be built into the application from the start, not just added later.